 Thanks to Priscilla (who lived in Rwanda and is married to a Rwandan man) for telling me how she would normally make Pili Pili sauce!
 And also thanks to Runner and Stone for the as-always delicious croissants.
 My kiddos are croissant snobs and Runner and Stone is their favorite.

-The lyrics are provided side by side so that you can compare and also uncover the depth of meaning in the song even if you don’t speak French.
+Below, the lyrics are provided side by side so that you can compare and also uncover the depth of meaning in the song even if you don’t speak French.
 I’ve also included yours truly doing the English over the original recording.
 I’m no professional!
 I share it to demonstrate the translate fits the melody.
 Someday – when I learn my bar chords – maybe I’ll record while playing guitar (comme ça).

 |French Lyrics, as per Genius.||English Translation, by Megs|